ahdis/fhir-mapping-tutorial/README.md

 # FHIR tutorial mapping example
 FHIR has a mapping language to convert between resources and logical models and features a [tutorial](http://build.fhir.org/mapping-tutorial.html) how use it.
-This projects tries to build the structure definitions and mappings for it.
+This projects tries to build the structure definitions and mappings for it and adds as well additional FHIR mapping language examples.

 See the [FHIR Mapping Language confluence page](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Mapping+Language) for additional information.